 Karen moved to Austin in 1976, when music was playing on every street corner and nightlife extended until sunrise.
 She was a part of the counterculture that created the “weird” Austin everyone talks about and an owner of the original Waterloo Ice House on Congress Avenue.
 When you visit Rainey Street Burgers, you’ll notice the walls are decked with vintage show posters, most designed by famed local artist Danny Garrett.

-When Karen was raising her two small kids, her one night out each week was to go see the Thursday show at Waterloo.
-She caught the best of the legendary Austin music scene – from Uncle Walt’s Band to Townes Van Zandt and Marcia Ball. (let’s list the bands on the posters that get framed)
+When Karen was raising her two daughters, her one night out each week was to work the door for the Thursday show at The Waterloo.
+She caught the best of the legendary Austin music scene – from Uncle Walt’s Band to Townes Van Zandt and Marcia Ball.

-Rainey Street Burgers plans to continue the Austin music tradition.
-Keep a look out for brunch concerts someday soon, where Karen will get to pass the hat around for the band again.
+Rainey Street Burgers (RSB) plans to continue the Austin music tradition.
+Keep a look out for Tuesday night comedy night, Thursday night music nights, brunch concerts and special events.
 If you’re a part of a local jazz quartet or acoustic guitarist, give us a call!

 MEET OUR MOST

 The Juicey Lucy

 ½ lb beef patty stuffed with cheddar cheese, brioche bun, butter lettuce, house-made pickles, onions, tomato, mayonnaise, house-cured and smoked bacon bourbon jam